 No marketing plan is foolproof and it’s common to experience some challenges along the way.
 The following tips can help you anticipate and overcome obstacles to executing your advisor marketing strategy:

-• Set specific, actionable goals: Setting goals as a financial advisor is good, but it may lead to frustration if your goals are vague, or you don’t know how to advance them.
+Setting goals as a financial advisor is good, but it may lead to frustration if your goals are vague or you don’t know how to advance them.
 Identifying the bigger objectives you want to achieve and then breaking them down into smaller subgoals can help you translate ideas into action.

-• Try to find the fun: Some aspects of advisor marketing can be enjoyable and even fun if you like learning new strategies or find that you have a talent for promoting your business.
-If you feel yourself getting frustrated or bogged down with all that you have to do, try to find something you find interesting about the process and don’t forget to celebrate your wins when they happen.
+Some aspects of advisor marketing can be enjoyable and even fun if you like learning new strategies or find that you have a talent for promoting your business.
+If you feel yourself getting frustrated or bogged down with everything you need to do, try to find something interesting about the process and don’t forget to celebrate your wins.

 Bottom Line